jtojnar/nixpkgs-hammering/README.md

 ## How do I use this?

-Run the following command in your nixpkgs directory:
+Run the following command in your nixpkgs directory when you use stable Nix:

 ```
 nix run -f https://github.com/jtojnar/nixpkgs-hammering/archive/master.tar.gz -c nixpkgs-hammer <attr-path>...